 C. Even Aristotle said once, “Wicked men obey from fear; good men, from love.”
 The latter was absolutely true in the case of Jesus.
 He did not oblige to obey, (John 10:18).
 He had other options but did not take the easy way out, (Luke 4:7).

 Paul concludes his exhortation to Philippians in a reference to Jesus’ exalted status as Lord.
-A grand example of the divinely rewards awaiting everyone that humble themselves in the presence of God.
+A grand example of the divine rewards awaiting everyone that humbles themselves in the presence of God.
 This exaltation to Lordship was 3 fold.

-C. Allegiance (Philippians 2:11) – In the light of Isaiah 45:23b all (believers and unbelievers both) shall confess that Jesus is God and proclaim their allegiance to him.
+In the light of Isaiah 45:23, all (believers and unbelievers both) shall confess that Jesus is God and proclaim their allegiance to him.

 We cannot tell when or how God shall reward us when we live a life that upholds the attitude of Christ.
-But Jesus’ exaltation promises that God always reward such sacrificial attitudes.
-Let me end with a story.
+But Jesus’ exaltation promises that God always rewards such sacrificial attitudes.
+Let me finish with a story.

 After 25 years as a missionary in Africa, Samuel Morrison was coming home on the same ocean liner that brought Teddy Roosevelt back from an African safari.
 The dock where the big ship pulled into New York Harbor was jammed with what looked like the entire population of New York City.
 Bands were playing, banners were waving, choirs of children were singing, multicolored balloons were floating, and newsreel cameras were poised to record the return of the President.

 Mr. Roosevelt stepped down the gangplank to thunderous cheers, applause, and a shower of confetti and ticker tape.
 If ropes and police had not restrained the crowd, he would have been mobbed!